f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>HTTP is a communication standard governing the requests and responses that take</span>
     <span>place between the browser running on the end user&rsquo;s computer and the web server.</span>
     <span>The server&rsquo;s job is to accept a request from the client and attempt to reply to it in a</span>
-    <span>meaningful way, usually by serving up a requested web page&mdash;that&rsquo;s why the term</span>
+    <span>meaningful way, usually by serving up a requested web page that&rsquo;s why the term</span>
     <span>server</span>
     <span>is used.
 The natural counterpart to a server is a</span>
     <span>client</span>